majick/entry/README.md

 The [admin panel](#admin-panel) plugin tab shows the found and loaded plugin pages.

+Plugins can load HTML content into the site footer by adding an endpoint beginning with `._footer`, these work the same as normal endpoints (implementing the `Endpoint` class), but their request URL will always be from `entry:footer-load`.
+The HTML they return is added to the bottom of the footer on all pages the footer is present.
+This allows plugins to modify existing pages and include their own scripts in the site.

 #### Paste Reports

 Paste reports can be enabled by adding the `report` [log type](#logs).
 With paste reports enabled, you can view reported pastes from the [admin panel](#admin-panel).
 The panel will allow you to view the contents of a report, as well as archive and delete reports.